 Making Old World Stuffed Peppers:

-The reason my mind immediately went to thinking “crap” is that I underutilize my microwave.
-Because of that I was a little suspicious that anything fabulous could be made in one!
+The reason my mind immediately went to thinking “crap” is that I am one of those that underutilize my microwave.
+Because of that, I was a little suspicious that anything this fabulous could be made in one!
 That is anything fabulous other than melted chocolate, popcorn, and leftovers, and only more recently, my Poached Eggs in the Microwave, Egg in a Mug and Asparagus Standing in the Microwave.
-I couldn’t have been more wrong!
+I couldn’t have been more wrong.

 So let’s talk about the actual bell peppers portion of the stuffed bell peppers when they’re cooked in the microwave.
 First, they go in the microwave for a quick steam, then they’re stuffed.
 I suggest having a clean towel or hot pad to handle the peppers as you stuff them.
 They are hot hot hot!
 Beyond the whole recipe being fast, bell peppers done in the microwave are spot-on perfect when the dish is finished.
 They’re fork-tender with just a bit of firmness, and because they haven’t spent a long time in the oven, there is no hint of the slightly bitter note you can sometimes get when peppers are cooked a long time.
 Instead, they stay sweet, fresh and flavorful.